 Understand the variables that affect WMS software cost

-Before you can determine the best WMS solution for you, it’s critical to have a good understanding of your warehouse’s complexity.
+Before you can determine the best WMS solution for you, it’s critical to have a good understanding of your warehouse’s complexity and the importance of a warehouse management system.
 Highly complex facilities require more WMS functional breadth and depth to support their needs, while simpler operations often require less.
 There are three tiers of WMS solutions architected to meet the needs of these environments.

 WMS providers summarize the three tiers of WMS solutions as follows: